still-dreaming-1/dreamy-dot-files/README.md

 <b>Installation instructions</b>

+The develop branch is compatible with the develop branch of my Vim plugins.
+The master branch is compatible with the master branch of my Vim plugins.
+I only update the master branch here when I update the master branch on my plugins.

 1) clone this repository to a new directory

 2) Copy the .git directory from the clone to your home